KevinNaguit/my-portfolio/README.md

 ### Approach

--**User Experience**: Focuses on creating an intuitive and engaging navigation experience.
+- **User Experience**: Focuses on creating an intuitive and engaging navigation experience.
 Emphasizes visual appeal and usability to make the site pleasant to interact with.

 ### Future Updates